kyuheejo/guidedog/README.md

   2) Describes the scene around you upon command
   3) Warns you if there is an obstacle in front of you

+Check out this demo [video](https://www.youtube.com/watch?v=FhVWJ29tjSA) to learn more about our app!

 <h4>Android App</h4>

   * UI/UX